prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-native-guidelines.md

     * Provide the list of [Native Assets](#components) representing the ad's structure.
     * Tune other general properties of the ad.
 4. Make a bid request.
-5. Find the winning native ad using `GAMUtils.shared.findNativeAd` or `MoPubUtils.findNativeAd`.
+5. Find the winning native ad using `GAMUtils.shared.findNativeAd`.
 6. Bind the data from the native ad response with the layout.

 ### Native Styles